Platypus (video game): Sequel

 In February 2007, Idigicon released Platypus II, developed by Citric Games without the involvement of the original developer.

 Remake

-After purchasing the rights from Idigicon - a remake called "Platypus Reclayed" is currently being developed by the original creator with a new team, a demo was released for PC on June 9, 2025, as part of the Steam Next Fest.
+After purchasing the rights from Idigicon, a remake called "Platypus Reclayed" began development with Flack returning as the lead designer, working alongside the Claymatic Games team.
+A demo was released for PC on June 9, 2025, as part of the Steam Next Fest.
 The game was released on September 18, 2025.
 According to Metacritic, the game received "generally favorable" reviews.